Recipient: Dr Lauren Ha

-Institute: Kids Cancer Centre, Sydney Children’s Hospital Randwick
+Institute: School of Health Sciences, UNSW Medicine, UNSW Sydney Behavioural Sciences Unit, Kids Cancer Centre, Sydney Children’s Hospital Randwick

 A new digital project supporting physical activity and fitness in survivorship.

-Young survivors of cancer in Australia are up to 15 times more likely to develop cardiovascular disease than their peers.
-Maintaining a physically active lifestyle has been shown to improve late effects of cancer.
-However, over 70 percent of young survivors don’t meet the recommended physical activity guidelines.
+Young Australian cancer survivors are up to 15 times more likely to develop cardiovascular disease than their peers.
+While maintaining a physically active lifestyle has been shown to improve late effects of cancer over 70% of young survivors do not meet the recommended physical activity guidelines.

-iBounce is a digital health education program specifically designed for children who have been through cancer.
-With its digital delivery, iBounce aims to lead tangible improvements in activity levels in children across Australia and beyond.
+iBounce is a digital health education program specifically designed for children and Adolescents & Young Adult (AYA) patients who have been through cancer by supporting physical activity and fitness in survivorship.
+With its digital delivery, iBounce aims to lead to tangible improvements in activity levels in children across Australia and beyond.

-The iBounce intervention will aim to educate and promote a lifelong uptake of physical activity and healthy behaviours, improving overall fitness levels and quality of life in young
+Funding from The Kids’ Cancer Project will enable the project to conduct focus groups to tailor iBounce to the needs of the diverse range of young survivors while evaluating the program’s effectiveness.
+The iBounce intervention aims to educate and promote a lifelong uptake of physical activity and healthy behaviours, improving overall fitness levels and quality of life in young cancer survivors.